Piping: A Fun & Easy Garment Detail

 In this tutorial we are going to show you how to add piping into the waistline of our newest girl pattern, The Charlotte Dress & Top! for a gorgeous end detail!

 So let’s just started:

-STEP 1: Follow steps 1-9 of your pattern tutorial to start with your garment construction. if you are going to add piping detail, follow the following steps:
+Follow steps 1-9 of your pattern tutorial to start with your garment construction. if you are going to add this detail, follow the following steps:

-STEP 2: With the right side of the main bodice facing up and the lining pushed back and out of the way, lay the piping along the waistline.
+With the right side of the main bodice facing up and the lining pushed back and out of the way, lay your trim along the waistline.
 Leave a bit of extra piping hanging at the end of each back waistline!
-Make sure the stitched lined of the piping is aligned with your seam allowance!
+Make sure the stitch line is aligned with your seam allowance!
 Pin in place.

-STEP 3: Curve the extra piping towards the bottom of the bodice at each back.
+Curve the extra trim towards the bottom of the bodice at each back.
 The cording portion of the piping should be just past the

 seam allowance.
 Baste the piping into place using a piping foot or a zipper foot following close to the piping stitch.

 Follow steps 11-21 of the pattern tutorial to sew the skirt placket and preparing the main skirt to be sewn to the main bodice.